Skip to Content

 The site of the future West Station, seen from the Cambridge Street overpass in Allston.
 A realignment of the Massachusetts Turnpike through this area is poised to touch off a massive urban development scheme on the vacant Harvard-owned lands visible in the distance.

 The site of the future West Station, seen from the Cambridge Street overpass in Allston.
-A realignment of the Massachusetts Turnpike through this area could touch off a massive urban development scheme on the vacant Harvard-owned lands visible in the distance – but only if someone is willing to pay for it.
+A realignment of the Massachusetts Turnpike through this area could touch off a massive urban development scheme on the vacant Harvard-owned lands visible in the distance – but only if the state can figure out how to pay for it.

 Originally published in October 19, 2019, and updated several times in 2020.
 MassDOT is expected to make a decision on the project's conceptual design early in the new year – and when they do, we'll update this article again.